Isarm/VAMR_project/README.md

 ## How to run:

-First, we need to initialize our MATLAB's workspace executing:
+First, we need to initialize our MATLAB's workspace executing (make sure the databases are located under the `data` folder):

 ```
 init_workspace